Sindhujthapa/MinersSequel/readme.md

 * Some reviews do not consider correct sentence structure.
 For instance, a review could just contain emojis or single-word responses like trash, legendary, perfect, etc. So certain classifiers that consider context and the placement of words within a sentence could notice inaccuracies or be unusable altogether.
 * Certain terminology may be unique to specific games.
 As a result, several words may be associated with the value of that specific game rather than general sentiments.
 * Reviews with nuance in them may not be completely representative of the "upvote" indicator.
 For instance, when someone uses "I liked this game but...", it could contain information valuable to both positive and negative predictions.
+* Given that upvotes are binary, users can't express their degree of positive/negative opinion.
 * Reviews can be used to increase a user's account level on Steam.
 Because of such instances, certain reviews are not genuine/are rushed.